1What type of massage therapy do you offer?

 Although some people prefer to talk throughout the massage, don’t feel like you have to make conversation.
 After all, you’re having a treatment, you’re not at a cocktail party!
-Feel free to close your eyes and relax, which is what most people do.
-Deep tissue massage and Medical massage are just some of the types of massage that require a little more feedback.
-All my clients are welcomed to communicate before, during or after a massage.
-If you want anything changed: pressure, areas worked, position or if you are too hot or too cold … speak up!
+Fell free to close your eyes and relax, which is what most people do.
+All of our clients are welcomed to communicate before, during or after a massage.
+If you want anything changed: pressure, areas worked, position or of you are too hot to too cold…speak up!

-You will not hurt my feelings by asking for something that will make you more comfortable.
-I want this to be the best experience for you to relax and enjoy.
+You will not hurt our feelings by asking for something that will make you more comfortable.
+We want this to be the best experience for you to relax and enjoy.
 Also, what you requested in one session may be different in another.
-If you had a full body massage last time you had a session, but this time you only want your back/neck/shoulders worked, it’s perfectly fine to ask.
-Remember, this is your massage, but I can’t read your mind!
+If you had a full body massage last time you had a session, but this time you only want your back/neck/shoulder worked, it’s perfectly fine to ask.
+Remember, this is your massage, but we can’t read your mind!